Classification of Rank 2 Cluster Varieties: Cluster varieties as blowups of toric varieties

-Thus, a cluster $\s{X}$-mutation $(\mu_j^{\s{X}})^*$ corresponds to blowing up $\{\s{X}_j = -1\} \cap D_{(\cdot,e_j)}$, followed by blowing down some fibers of a certain $\bb{P}^1$ fibration, and repeating for a total of $d_j'$ times (since $(\cdot, e_j)$ is $d_j'$ times a primitive vector, and $m_{(\cdot,e_j),e_j,M} = [m_{(\cdot,e_j)/d_j',e_j,M}]^{d_j'}$).
-The new seed torus is only different from the old one in that it is missing the blown-down fibers of the initial $\bb{P}^1$ fibration, but has gained the exceptional divisor from the final blowup (except for the lower-dimensional set of points where this exceptional divisor intersects a blown-down fiber, represented by $p$ in Figure \ref{mutation-fig}).
+We now take a closer look at the case of $\s{X}$-mutations.
+Let $F:=\{\s{X}_j = -1\}$.
+Then Lemma~\ref{mugeom} tells us that $\big(\mu_j^{\s{X}}\big)^*$ corresponds to blowing up $H^+:=F \cap D_{v_j}$, followed by blowing down the proper transform of $F$, and repeating for a total of $d_j'$ times (with $F$ being replaced after each blowup-blowdown with the newest exceptional divisor).
+The new seed torus is only different from the old one in that it is missing the blown-down fibers of the initial $\bb{P}^1$-fibration, but has gained the exceptional divisor from the final blowup (except for the lower-dimensional set of points where this exceptional divisor intersects a blown-down fiber, represented by $p$ in Fig.~\ref{mutation-fig}).

-Since the centers of the blowups corresponding to the other mutations have not changed, this shows that the cluster $\s{X}$-variety can be constructed (up to codimension $2$) as follows: For any seed $S$, take a fan in $M$ with rays generated by $\pm v_i$ for each $i$, and consider the corresponding toric variety.
+Since the centers of the blowups corresponding to the other mutations have not changed, this shows that the cluster $\s{X}$-variety can be constructed, up to codimension $2$, as follows: For any seed $S$, take a fan in $M$ with rays generated by $\pm v_i$ for each $i$, and consider the corresponding toric variety.
 For each $i\in I\setminus F$, blow up the hypertorus $\{X_i=-1\}\cap D_{(\cdot,e_{i})}$ $d_i'$ times, and then remove the first $(d_i'-1)$ exceptional divisors.
-The cluster $\s{X}$ variety is then the complement of the proper transform of the toric boundary.
+Then up to codimension $2$, the cluster $\s{X}$ variety is the complement of the proper transform of the toric boundary.
+We denote this complement by $\s{X}^{\star}$.
+We use $\s{A}^{\star}$ to denote the analogously constructed version of~$\s{A}$.